-The Isle of Man makes it easy for you to bring over your family, with 1-year work permits for spouses, civil and cohabiting partners of Isle of Man work permit holders and immediate access to the Island's free school system.
+The Isle of Man offers 1 year automatic work permits for spouses, cohabiting and civil partners of Isle of Man work permit holders and immediate access to the Island's free school system for your children.

 Growing up in the Isle of Man